NCAR/climate-primer-water/doc/cookbook.rst

 Climate models can be tested in several ways.

-1. :mark:`We can develop skill scores, which reduce model biases to a single number.`
+1. We can develop skill scores, which reduce model biases to a single number.

-2. :mark:`We can examine the spatial and temporal distribution of biases in model means.`
+2. We can examine the spatial and temporal distribution of biases in model means.

-3. :mark:`We can compare the natural variability in the simulated climate with that in the observed climate.`
+3. We can compare the natural variability in the simulated climate with that in the observed climate.

 In the future we expect that increasing computational capabilities will allow models to be run at increased resolution and